A campaign for better connectivity between West Dulwich, Dulwich Village and Herne Hill.

 Why re-route the 201?

-The 201 bus currently operates every 12 minutes or so from Morden, Mitcham, Streatham, Tulse Hill and reaches Croxted Road via the South Circular.It then turns left and runs with very few passengers to Herne Hill (duplicating the 3 route) and parks up adjacent to Brockwell Park in Dulwich Road.Our proposal would see it continuing along the South Circular to serve Dulwich College then left into College Road (following the P4 route) to serve Bell House, Dulwich Park and Dulwich Picture Gallery, then through the Village, serving the schools, on to North Dulwich station then left into Half Moon Lane, shadowing the 37, left under the Herne Hill railway bridge and right into Dulwich Road.
+The 201 bus currently operates every 12 minutes from Morden to Mitcham, Streatham, Tulse Hill and reaches Croxted Road via the South Circular.It turns left and runs with very few passengers to Herne Hill (duplicating the no 3 bus) and parks up at Herne Hill by Brockwell Park.Our proposal is that the 201 could continue along the South Circular, past Alleyn's Oakfield School, West Dulwich Station and Dulwich College and then left into College Road (following the P4 route) to serve the Park, Bell House and Dulwich Picture Gallery, then through the Village serving both state and independent schools, onto North Dulwich Station and then left into Half Moon Lane, shadowing the 37 route to Herne Hill.We are hoping to convince TfL to implement this solution.

-• Being connected with Herne Hill would make a big difference as it is the closest step-free access station to Dulwich.
-No new bus lines needs to be created, just a re-routing of an existing one
+• Being connected with Herne Hill would make a big difference as it is the closest step free access station to Dulwich.
+No new bus lines need to be created, just a rerouting of an existing one.

-• New new bus stations need to be created, as the ones already used by the P4 and 37 can be used for this service
+• No new bus stops need to be created as the ones already used by the P4 and 37 can be used for this service.

-• Only 1 extra bus per hour would be required to maintain the 12 minute cadence on the proposed, slightly longer route
+• Only one extra bus per hour would be required to maintain the 12 minute cadence on the proposed, slightly longer route.

-• It would not be a loss to residents of Croxted Rd: they are already connected to Herne Hill by bus route 3 and the 201 bus runs almost empty between West Dulwich and Herne Hill.
+• It would not be a loss to the residents of Croxted Road as they are already connected to Herne Hill by the no 3 bus.
+The 201 bus runs almost empty between West Dulwich and Herne Hill.

 Why does the P4 need improving?